 - Use of compromised legitimate software, often antiviruses.

 - Targeted campaigns that abuse the RDP protocol.

-However, as users and organizations become more educated about the dangers of cyber attacks, spam emails lose effectiveness.
+However, as users and organizations become more educated about the dangers of cyberattacks, spam emails lose effectiveness.
 Dharma operators quickly adapted and restored to the other two methods for payload delivery.

 Another method that Dharma is known to use is utilizing real compromised software.
 For example, some attacks involved targeted email campaigns that contained a download link.
 What made these attacks stand out is that upon clicking the link, the payload would be downloaded along with a compromised legitimate program.
-The program then would launch an installer designed to direct the attention of the victim, while the executable file is running in the background.
+The program then would launch an installer designed to direct the victim's attention while the executable file is running in the background.

 Finally, the last common distribution method is through the use of compromised RDP.
 RDP is a protocol developed by Microsoft used to establish a connection between multiple PCs over a network.
 It’s a completely legitimate protocol that technicians use to carry out remote technical support, among other uses.
 However, if a session becomes compromised, it gives hackers the ability to download and execute the malicious file as long as they have access to the remotely connected PC.